Beneficiaries

 • Through its Andelson Office of Public Policy, established in 1991, amfAR has worked with members of Congress to design and secure the passage of landmark AIDS-related legislation that has expanded access to treatment, care, and prevention, and has increased federal funding for AIDS research.

-• The public policy office has created a suite of free interactive databases that provide researchers, policy makers, and others with vital information about the Ending the HIV Epidemic in the U.S. program, global HIV programming/funding, COVID-19, key populations, and the opioid epidemic.
+• The public policy office has created a suite of free interactive databases that provide researchers, policy makers, and others with vital information about the epidemic in the U.S., global HIV programming/funding, COVID-19, key populations, and the opioid epidemic.

 Visit amfar.org.